 Using estate planning tools like irrevocable trusts and life estate deeds, Our Peoria elder law attorneys can help you become eligible for Medicaid while retaining the use of your assets during your lifetime and allowing them to pass to your loved ones at your death without being consumed by long-term care or Medicaid repayment.

 Our friendly Peoria elder law attorneys will work with you and your family to develop a comprehensive plan for your golden years.

 We can work with you to ensure that you qualify for Medicaid to assist you with long-term care while still retaining as many of your assets as possible for you and your family.

 We will also help you prepare a comprehensive estate plan to ensure that when you pass your assets will not be consumed with taxes and probate and that a guardianship proceeding will not be necessary if you are unable to handle your own affairs.
 Read about Estate Planning.

 Kevin O'Flaherty is a founder of Main Street Senior Resources, a group of professionals who work together to provide comprehensive resources for senior planning.
 We can use our wide network to get you and your family the help you need.

 Our Wheaton elder law attorneys discuss goals every estate must consider that establishes a great estate plan for your family.
 Tools that can be used to accomplish some of these goals are:

-We also discuss several more specialized goals, such as:
+We also discuss several more focused goals, such as: